ekpoitoro1/project-_report/README.md

 Low-balance customers also show churn tendencies, but for different reasons, possibly due to low engagement, lack of financial activity, or dissatisfaction with the account’s value proposition.

 Large fluctuations in balance over time may indicate financial instability and risk.
 The bank should develop risk flags based on balance volatility and also introduce financial tools like budgeting apps or savings nudges for customers with unstable balances.

+Customers with 4 products have the highest churn rate despite deep engagement with multiple services.
+These customers may be consolidating or leaving due to dissatisfaction with at least one product.
+Second-highest churn rate is among 3-product holders, indicating that a higher product count does not guarantee loyalty.
+The customers with 2 products had the lowest Churn and appear to be the most stable, possibly a "spot" where customers have enough engagement to stay but not enough complexity to trigger dissatisfaction.

 Lower average scores in other countries may suggest higher financial risk, limited access to financial services, and perhaps be due to different lending practices or demographics.
 The bank may consider tailoring risk models or product offerings by country to optimize service delivery and reduce churn.